SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 in roughly the same time (seconds), repeatedly over an extended period (roughly 15 minutes).
 Persist an item to a DynamoDB table using Lambda function

+The detection is usung Lambda function to:
+1. Contaminate the dynamo db table with non relavant record rows
+2. Scan table for exiting data
+3. Print all data in table to sys log  :hushed:

 ### Info Boxes
 Plain Text followed by green & yellow info boxes